 The Court will look at:

-Considering the type of Order that might be made, it is the application for weekly contact or for contact every six months.
-The Court will also give consideration to the potential impact on forcing parents to make the child available for contact that the parent’s client support.
-The Court will take into account particularly for example whether both parents are in opposition to the contact, or one is supportive of it.
+- The Court will take into account particularly for example whether both parents are in opposition to the contact, or one is supportive of it.

 What if a court grants permission for an application?

-If for example a Court has determined it is inappropriate for a parent to have contact with a child, it is highly unlikely that the Court will replace this with contact of a similar level of parental contact to grandparents in its place.
+If for example a Court has determined it is inappropriate for a parent to have contact with a child, it is unlikely that the Court will replace this with contact of a similar level of parental contact to grandparents in its place.

 Where the child is already having contact with a parent, with whom the grandparents have fallen out, the Court must also take into account the impact on the child of the levels of contact that are already taking place and layering yet further levels of contact on top of that.

-There is no certainty therefore that even if the Court grants permission for an application to be processed, the ultimate outcome will provide either for contact or indeed the levels of contact that a grandparent would desire.
+There is no certainty therefore that even if the Court grants permission for an application to be processed, that the ultimate outcome will provide either for contact or the levels of contact that a grandparent would desire.

-These cases can be extremely difficult and complex and often if they have reached the stage where Court proceedings are required, the relationships between the parties involved in the case may have so substantially deteriorated it will be difficult to recover going forward.
+These cases can be difficult and complex and often if they have reached the stage where Court proceedings are required, the relationships between the parties involved in the case may have so substantially deteriorated it will be difficult to recover going forward.

 Disagreements

-Another common dispute is where a grandparent may fundamentally disagree with the decisions the parent has made about the child’s care, upbringing etc. Again the perhaps surprising answer in this regard is that the grandparents have no rights to interfere in the child’s care and upbringing though again may be able to issue an application through the Court issuing the C2 to seek permission to pursue an application.
+Another common dispute is where a grandparent may fundamentally disagree with the decisions the parent has made about the child’s care, upbringing etc. Again, the perhaps surprising answer in this regard is that the grandparents have no rights to interfere in the child’s care and upbringing though again may be able to issue an application through the Court issuing the C2 to seek permission to pursue an application.

-The prospects however of an application being successful by a grandparent to address and/or vary the parental responsibility decisions of the parent in regards to for example schooling or other aspects of upbringing are very limited indeed unless the Court can be convinced that the parent’s care and upbringing of the child is so fundamentally flawed that it is in fact causing the child harm.
+The prospects however of an application being successful by a grandparent to address and/or vary the parental responsibility decisions of the parent in regard to for example schooling or other aspects of upbringing are very limited indeed unless the Court can be convinced that the parent’s care and upbringing of the child is so fundamentally flawed that it is in fact causing the child harm.

 Overall